 Please check out the Geocaching Association of Great Britain offering support for Geocachers in GB.

 You may be interested to visit the other village taken over by the military in 1943, which was Tyneham in Dorset (between Wareham and Swanage).
 We enjoyed our visit there and I would recommend it.
 It is open on most weekends throughout the year and also weekdays during many school holiday periods.
 However, it is also closed for periods so check before travelling.
-For more information, check out one of the Virtual caches: GCMDWK.
+For more information, check out one of the Virtual caches at Tyneham: GCMDWK.